-Master of Science Degree in Industrial Engineering and Operations Research is a 30-credit program, and may be entered directly by qualified students with Bachelor of Science degrees from any engineering discipline, physics, or mathematics.
+The Master of Science Degree in Industrial Engineering and Operations Research is a 30-credit program, and may be entered into by qualified students with Bachelor of Science degrees from any engineering discipline, physics, or mathematics.

 The UMass MIE undergraduate students can apply for a fast-track admission to the MS program through a five-year BS/MS plan.

 Two options are available for the MS program:

 - The Thesis option